ShianLin/shianlin.github.io/_pages/cv.md

 Doing
 ======
-* Model validation in risk management department.
+* Working: Model validation in risk management department.
 More than 10 billion dollars are involved in the models.
-* Python data structure.
+* Learning: Python data structure.
 Notes have already been on github repository named [pk-ds](https://github.com/ShianLin/pk-ds) and some jupyter notebook have been on Kaggle and colab.

 Other Highlights